Skip to content

 Honors Bob Gent, an active and influential dark sky advocate, who passed away in March of 2019.
 Bob was a longtime volunteer and friend of DarkSky and wrote the original Chapter Handbook.
 In 2017, he founded DarkSky Ohio (U.S.A.) and led state-wide efforts to protect the natural nighttime environment.

-This award is given to any member of the DarkSky advocacy community, including Chapter leaders, Delegates, and Advocates, who has demonstrated outstanding achievement in combatting light pollution and fostering support for DarkSky’s mission and programs.
+This award is given to any member of the DarkSky advocacy community, including Chapter leaders, Delegates, and Advocates, who has demonstrated outstanding achievement in combating light pollution and fostering support for DarkSky’s mission and programs.
 Of particular interest are DarkSky Chapters, DarkSky groups, or chapter members who have built strong and effective communities around light pollution and its environmental impacts, and who have raised awareness of the issue through exceptional outreach and education programs.

-Nominating criteriaNominations may be made for members of the DarkSky advocacy community, including Chapters, chapter leaders, chapter members, Delegates, and Advocates, and must describe how the nominee has demonstrated outstanding achievement at the local level in combatting light pollution and fostering support for DarkSky’s mission and programs.
+Nominating criteriaNominations may be made for members of the DarkSky advocacy community, including Chapters, chapter leaders, chapter members, Delegates, and Advocates, and must describe how the nominee has demonstrated outstanding achievement at the local level in combating light pollution and fostering support for DarkSky’s mission and programs.
 Only one award will be given each year.

 Award category